arrow_back_ios

 He has worked in consultancy with customers across the UK, Europe, Americas and the Far East, and has written publications on Fatigue, Digital Signal Processing and Structural Health Monitoring.
 He sits on the NAFEMS committee for Dynamic Testing and is a guest lecturer on structural dynamics with The University of Sheffield.

-After having worked for years at the University of Sheffield’s Advanced Manufacturing Research Centre (AMRC) on high-profile aerospace research projects, he has also gained extensive experience in advanced manufacturing processes.
-Cristian joined HBK in July 2020 as a Technologist for Fatigue and Fracture and amongst his activities, he is supporting the Advanced Materials Characterisation & Testing (AMCT) facility with the analysis and post-processing of fatigue test results and consequent characterisation of the fatigue performance of welded components.
+Cristian joined HBK in July 2020 as Technologist for Fatigue and Fracture, and amongst his activities he leads research on the fatigue behaviour of joints.
+He also supports the Advanced Materials Characterisation & Testing (AMCT) facility with the analysis and post-processing of fatigue test results, and consequent characterisation of both joints and parent materials.

 Dr. Jim Hooper (Principal Engineer – Electric Vehicle Projects) – has over 15 years of leading and delivering engineer test and development projects across both industry and academia at vehicle, system, and subsystem levels within a range of different sectors, including marine, off-highway, automotive, aerospace and military.